-If you run a field sales team, you will likely understand the benefits that effective territory management will bring to your team’s productivity and profitability, but let’s recap quickly anyway.
+If you run a field sales team, you’ll likely understand the benefits that effective territory management will bring to your team’s productivity and profitability, but let’s recap quickly anyway.

 So how do we build great sales territories?
 The simple answer is to make data-driven decisions.
-Not always easy to do, so here are 5 steps to guide you.
+Not always easy to do, so here are five steps to guide you.

-You can analyze your customer data in any way that you want.
-However, if you are planning on designing geographic territories, then we highly recommend plotting your customer data on a map to conduct the analysis.
-Maps give you a visual understanding of the data that you simply cannot get from a spreadsheet.
+You can analyze your customer data any way you want.
+However, if you’re planning to design geographic territories, then we highly recommend plotting your customer data on a map to analyze.
+Maps give you a visual understanding of the data that you simply can’t get from a spreadsheet.

-Knowing where your Sales Reps home or satellite office locations are in relation to your customer base will help you to build territories that are easily workable by your current sales staff.
+Knowing where your sales reps’ home or satellite offices are in relation to your customer base will help you build territories that are easily workable by your current sales staff.

 If you’ve taken our advice in Step 1 above and have plotted your customers on a map, you can overlay your customer data with your sales rep locations.
 If Sales Rep A is more than a 90-minute drive from his current allocated customers, but Sales Rep B is only a 30-minute drive from the same customers, then it would make more sense for Sales Rep B to be responsible for them.
 You can quickly analyze this for all sales reps using drive time zones.

-Territories are not meant to be static.
-They will need updating at least once a year, more often depending on growth, or turnover of staff.
+Territories aren’t meant to be static.
+They need updating at least once a year, sometimes more if you have a lot of growth or staff turnover.
 Build with the future in mind by forecasting for territories splitting or merging.

-If you’re using mapping software to build your sales territories, then start with the smallest zone area that suits your business – this could be county or state.
-This makes any small changes much easier to manage during future iterations.
+If you’re using mapping software to build your sales territories, start with the smallest area that will suit your business.
+This could be a ZIP code, county or state.
+This gives you more control and makes small changes easier to manage during future iterations.

-Balance your sales territories to ensure that each of your sales reps has an equal opportunity at quota attainment.
-If your sales reps know that they have as much of a chance at hitting their targets as any other sales rep on the team, then morale is higher, and turnover is lower.
-You also have balanced productivity across your field sales reps which is easier for you to manage.
+Balance your sales territories to ensure each sales rep has an equal chance to hit their targets.
+When sales reps know they have equal opportunity, it leads to higher morale and lower turnover.
+You also have balanced productivity across your field sales reps, which is easier for you to manage.

-As mentioned in Step 3, territories are not meant to be done once and forgotten about.
-In order to ensure that your sales territories are working their hardest for you, they need to be updated regularly.
+As mentioned in Step 3, territories aren’t meant to be done once and forgotten about.
+To ensure your sales territories are working, they need to be updated regularly.

-Regularly has a different meaning for different organizations.
-It might mean yearly, bi-annually, or as changes in the sales organization occur such as staff turnover or company expansion.
+Regularly has a different meaning for different companies.
+It might mean yearly, bi-annually, or as changes in the sales organization occur, such as staff turnover or company expansion.